scMarth/Learning/README.md

-This directory does NOTHING USEFUL, it is just a workspace for learning
+This directory does NOTHING USEFUL, it is just a workspace for learning and reference examples